barthjs/fin-tracker/README.md

 ### Configuration

 A Linux environment with a [Dockerfile-dev](.docker/Dockerfile-dev) is recommended for development.
-For the best experience use [PHP Storm](https://www.jetbrains.com/de-de/phpstorm/) as your IDE and create a new server configuration in
-`Settings > PHP > Servers` for debugging with the following values:
+For the best experience use [PHP Storm](https://www.jetbrains.com/de-de/phpstorm/) as your IDE.
+Create a new server configuration in `Settings > PHP > Servers` for debugging, using the following values:

 - Name: `fin-tracker`
 - host:port: `localhost:80`